-- \ VORTEX: A successor (VORTEX) is currently under development.
-Some documentation about VORTEX is available at http://sicompas/vortex/doku.php/start . - \ MITRAILLETTE: For ALADIN, AROME and ARPEGE validation, there is a script called MITRAILLETTE which uses standard scripts and namelists, and provides a set of scripts for validation.
+\ MITRAILLETTE: For code validation, there is a script called MITRAILLETTE which uses standard scripts and namelists, and provides a set of scripts for validation.
+This software is used to validate simple configurations which use a limited amount of input files.
+The environnement files are stored on GIT library (project MITRAILLE).
 For more details see documentations (IDMITR) and (IDMITS).